nadrino/kotor-walkthrough/kotor/walkthrough/040_Tatooine.md

 	- So, Iziz, what do you want me to do?
 	- Tell me about where your people are.
 Maybe I'll help.
 	- A few more questions, all right ?
-	- A few more questions, all right ?
 	- **Tell me about "those who came before".
 (Carth trouve le temps long…)**
 	- I'll check it out when I leave the city.
 Goodbye.
-	- (Rappeler Bastila)
+	- (Replace HK with Bastila)
 	- **I'm looking for something called a Star Map.
 Can you help? -> IMPORTANT !**
 	- **You'll tell me after I help you?
 Why should I believe this? -> Bastila + Carth se disputent**
+- Go back in direction of the Ebon Hawk
+- Banther Carth + Bastila
+    - What did they see, exactly?
-- Back to Ebon
+- Transit Back to Ebon
 	- Improve light sabers
 	- Speak ?
 	- HK-47